SolTuripe/some-katas-java/README.md

 ## 3 - Happy Birthday Exercise 🎂

+* It's your best friend's birthday!
+You already bought a box for the present.
+Now you want to pack the present in the box.
+You want to decorate the box with a ribbon and a bow.
+But how much cm of ribbon do you need?
+* Write the method wrap that calculates that!
+* A box has a height, a width and a length (in cm).
+The ribbon is crossed on the side with the largest area.
+Opposite this side (also the side with the largest area) the loop is bound, calculate with 20 cm more tape.

 ## 3 - Leap Years Kata 📅

 * All years divisible by 400 ARE leap years (so, for example, 2000 was indeed a leap year)